mosop/cli/README.md

 end

 Open.run %w(sesame) # => prints "Opened!" and returns 0 as exit code
-Open.run %w(paprika) # => prints "Not opened!" into STDERR and returns 1 an exit code
+Open.run %w(paprika) # => prints "Not opened!" into STDERR and returns 1 as exit code
 ```

 For more detail, see [Handling Exit](#handling_exit).